 The term mitigate damages refers to your duty to minimize your losses in the event you are injured or cheated.
 Otherwise, any payout the court awards you will be reduced by the losses you would have been spared had you taken reasonable steps to “stop the bleeding.”

-The doctrine of mitigation of damages is often invoked by the defense to reduce or eliminate any award of damages.
+The doctrine of mitigation of damages – also called the “doctrine of avoidable consequences” in tort and contract law – is often invoked by the defense to reduce or eliminate any award of damages.

 Do I have a duty to mitigate damages?